heksaani/InnuendoCliCpouta/README.md

-# Testing workflows on InnuendoCLI platform for different species.
+# Launching and testing workflows on InnuendoCLI platform for different species.

-## Launch workflows for ecoli species
+## Launch workflows for Ecoli species

-Things to remember before launching pipeline
+Things to note before launching workflow:

-- Make sure that you have downloaded samples before lauching pipelines
+- You have downloaded samples before lauching workflows
-- You have replaced your user name and samples as in samples files
+- You have edit the inpput files with correct username/pipeline name/samples

-Usage:
+**Usage:**

 Clone Innuendo pipeline scripts in this Github to any folder on Innuendo2 machine on cPouta